Definition of Advance to an Employee

 A cash advance to an employee is usually a temporary loan by a company to an employee.
 In other words, the company is the lender and the employee is the borrower.

 The cash advance needs to be reported as a reduction in the company's Cash account and an increase in an asset account such as Advance to Employees or Other Receivables: Advances.
 (If the amount is expected to be repaid within one year, this account will be reported as a current asset.)

-If the cash advance is repaid through payroll withholdings, the amount withheld will be recorded as a credit to Advance to Employees.
+If the cash advance is repaid through payroll withholdings, the routine payroll entry will record the amount withheld as a credit to Advance to Employees.
 This in turn results in a smaller amount being credited to Net Payroll Payable.

 Example of Advance to an Employee

 Let's assume that a valuable employee's car requires an emergency repair of $800.
 The employee is unable to pay for the repair and has no other means for getting to work.
 The company agrees to lend the employee $800 and to withhold $100 per week from the employee's weekly payroll checks until the $800 is repaid.

 The company will debit the current asset Advance to Employees for $800 and will credit Cash for $800.
 The weekly payroll processing will result in a credit of $100 to Advance to Employees (thereby reducing by $100 the amount credited to Net Payroll Payable).